AI as the Engine

 How do we move beyond personal use of AI?

-Incorporate AI as a system component!
+We incorporate AI as a system component!

 AI as a System Component